Macau: Is it Just for Gamblers? A Macau Travel Guide For First Time Visitors!

 Senado Square was a nice place to start exploring Macau on foot.
 The bright colonial buildings and black and white mosaic floor tiles had a distinctly Portuguese feeling, while the paper lanterns dangling across buildings were decidedly Chinese.
 Though I couldn’t find anyone who spoke Portuguese, it was nice to see the mix of culture in the architecture.

 The Ruins of St. Paul on a sunny day in Macau.
-All that remains is the facade.
+All that remains is the facade today.
+One of the main attractions in all of Macau.

 I also visited the Ruins of St. Paul which are perhaps the best known historic attraction in Macau.
 All that remains today of what was once St. Paul’s Church, the biggest church in East Asia, is the facade.
 It was kind of eerie walking ‘into’ the church to find that neither walls nor ceiling remained.

-Reaching the fortress, also known as Fortaleza do Monte, in Macau.
+Reaching the fortress, also known as Fortaleza do Monte, in Macau with faded glory and beautiful red flowers

 After visiting the Ruins of St. Paul, I walked over to Fortaleza do Monte.
 The fortress was built by the Jesuits and it is strategically located on top of a hill which overlooks all of Macau.
 The fort played an important role in holding off the Dutch during their attempted invasion of 1622, and today you can still the see the canons lining the fortress’ wall.

-An old tree with curving roots located inside Fortaleza do Monte in Macau.
+An old tree with curving roots located inside Fortaleza do Monte in Macau for a glimpse into the past

 Enjoy a dash of luxury